-I think it important, brethren and sisters, that we should teach our children not to touch these things.
+I think it important, brethren and sisters, that we should teach our child-ren not to touch these things.
 A story was told to me by a very estimable man in this Church.
 He said he was brought up not to touch anything of an intoxicating nature.
-By a mere accident he one time tasted brandy.
-He was with a cider.
-Under this impression he drank some of it, and be said from that time up to the time he was talking to me some seventeen years-he had always had that taste to contend with.
+By a mere accident he lot of young men and they gave him brandy, and I think they told him it was cider.
+Under this impression he drank some of it, and he said from that time up to the time he was talking to mesome seventeen years-he had always had that taste to contend with.
 It had awakened within him a fondness that had always slumbered until he tasted it, and would have continued to slumber probably throughout his entire life, if it had not been for that unfortunate drink.
 I believe there is in many people a latent fondness for liquor, for tobacco, for tea and coffee, which they have inherited and when they taste it or drink it, this fondness is awakened.
 It is like a de-mon in the blood that is unchained by the taste of these articles.
 I have heard men say that when they heard the gurgl ing of whisky or liquor poured out of a jug, it would make their whole frame tremble and their mouths water; they wanted it so badly.
-Now, it is tar better never to have that feeling awakened, and this can be done by teaching our child-ren never to touch, never to taste any-thing of this kind.
+Now, it is tar better never to have that feeling awakened, and this can be done by teaching our children never to touch, never to taste any-thing of this kind.
 Mothers should not teach their daughters to drink tea.
 They should not allow them to touch tea or coffee.
-Fathers should not allow their sons, when they can prevent it by their influence, to touch anything of an in-toxicating nature, or anything like to-
+Fathers should not allow their sons, when they can prevent it by their influence, to touch anything of an intoxicating nature, or anything like to-